roman-milk/roman-milk.github.io/pet-teacher.md

  "Yes."

  "Those and more will all come true, very, very soon, my pet," she announced to me.
-Report_Story #3